Skip to main content

 Key Difference Analysis:

-• Syntax: Swift’s range operators 1...5 (closed range) and 0..<5 (excluding the end) are very intuitive.
-C# typically requires Enumerable.Range or a traditional for loop.
+• Syntax: Swift’s range operators 1...5 (closed range) and 0..<5 (excludes the end) are very intuitive.
+C# usually requires Enumerable.Range or a traditional for loop.

-• Behavior: The iteration variable in Swift’s for-in (like index) is a constant (let) by default and cannot be modified inside the loop.
-If the variable is not needed, Swift requires using _ to explicitly ignore the value.
-This aims to improve readability and avoid misuse; whether this results in actual performance optimization is decided by the compiler.
+• Behavior: The iteration variable in Swift’s for-in (e.g., index) is a constant (let) by default and cannot be modified within the loop.
+If the variable is not needed, Swift requires using _ to explicitly ignore the unused value.
+This is primarily to improve readability and avoid misuse; whether it results in actual performance optimization is determined by the compiler.

 While Loops